Kensico Reservoir: Water sources

 The reservoir is the collecting point for the Schoharie Reservoir and Ashokan Reservoir of the Catskill Aqueduct; the Cannonsville Reservoir, the Neversink Reservoir, the Pepacton Reservoir, and the Rondout Reservoir of the Delaware Aqueduct; and Croton River watershed waters from the Boyds Corner Reservoir and the West Branch Reservoir.

 Through the use of pumping stations along the Delaware Aqueduct, it is possible when needed to supply Kensico reservoir with water from the Cross River Reservoir and Croton Falls Reservoir (and indirectly, the reservoirs upstream of the Croton Falls) as well as the Hudson River; however these connections are rarely in use.

 The resulting body of water has a drainage basin of 13 sqmi and holds 30.6 e9USgal of water at full capacity.
 The reservoir's watershed provides only 2% of New York City's water supply, while the rest comes from the reservoirs to which it connects.
-After leaving Kensico, the water is treated with ultraviolet light at the New York City Department of Environmental Protection's Eastview facility, then continues on to Hillview Reservoir in Yonkers.
+After leaving Kensico, the water is treated with ultraviolet light at the Catskill-Delaware Water Ultraviolet Disinfection Facility, then continues on to Hillview Reservoir in Yonkers.
 At Hillview the water enters the three city tunnels that distribute water throughout the boroughs of New York City.

+In order to protect the water quality in the Kensico Reservoir, the city owns the shoreline land and several other properties in the area.
+In 2025 DEP announced the purchase of additional land, to protect the reservoir from stormwater runoff pollution.